Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Introduction

-\paragraph{Our contributions} (1) We provide a federated learning algorithm called \texttt{Comfetch} which allows memory-constrained clients to train a large network.
-In comparison to federated learning with full architecture downloads, \texttt{Comfetch} greatly reduces memory overhead and communication costs.
-(2) We experimentally demonstrate that \texttt{Comfetch} training converges to global models with test accuracies that are competitive against the state-of-the-art \texttt{FetchSGD} and significantly better than the baseline \texttt{FedAvg}.
-Furthermore, we observe that using a single Count Sketch (as opposed to the median of several independent sketches), sufficiently results in performance-preserving models up to 4x compression.
-(3) We propose a communication-efficient backpropagation scheme for taking the gradient with respect to the sketched weights.
-(4) We provide a probabilistic convergence guarantee for multi-sketch \texttt{Comfetch}.
+\textbf{Our contributions.} \textbf{(1)} We develop bi-directional compression FL algorithm \texttt{Comfetch} which allows memory-constrained clients to train a large network.
+In comparison to FL with full architecture downloads, \texttt{Comfetch} \textit{greatly reduces memory overhead and communication costs.} Additionally, unlike other bi-directional works, \textit{fully-sized weights are never seen in local memory.} \textbf{(2)} We experimentally demonstrate that \texttt{Comfetch} training converges to global models which are \textit{competitive against uncompressed training} and other popular model reduction strategies such as random dropout and magnitude-based pruning while only using 10-25\% of the full model size. \textbf{(3)} We provide a probabilistic \textit{non-convex convergence guarantee} for \texttt{Comfetch}.
+In particular, our theory must contend with accumulated gradient approximation error resulting from successive inexact weight approximations.
+However, we prove under modest assumptions that these sketched architectures are guaranteed to converge to a stationary point.